[Review] The Problem of Political Authority by Michael Huemer

 Consequentialist arguments fail to justify the political obligations and legitimacy of real states.
 True political obligations are broadly content-independent whereas fairness-related obligations are particular to each situation.
 Political legitimacy is generally held to be comprehensive but the lifeboat analogy only justifies very narrow coercion.
 Political authority is also supreme, but there’s nothing to prevent any lifeboat passenger from being equally justified in forcing the others to bail water.

 The second part of the book explains how an anarcho-capitalist society would function.
 Part II of David Friedman’s The Machinery of Freedom, appropriately titled “How to Sell the State in Small Pieces,” is a better treatment.
-Huemer meanders around S.L.A Marshall’s work on fire rate (which I think has been refuted) and Milgram’s obedience study (which I think has replicated) but focuses on police-style security, which would be privatized under security agencies, and the court system, which would be privatized under arbitration firms.
+Huemer meanders around S.L.A.
+Marshall’s claim that most soldiers in Vietnam didn't fire their weapons (which I think has been refuted) and Milgram’s obedience study (which I think has replicated) but focuses on police-style security, which would be privatized via security agencies, and the court system, which would be privatized via arbitration firms.
 He addresses the most common immediate objections but is necessarily a little handwavy since there isn’t much empirical data to go off (most of these are verbatim):

 He does well at drawing attention to the fact that the standard of comparison is the modern state, in which most crimes are not solved, the poor are already disadvantaged, and most people can’t cheaply navigate the court system.
 Private agencies can be expected to outperform the government in the same ways that it does in other industries.